pfctdayelise/archy/README.md

 * Verify token: https://developers.facebook.com > Page/app > Webhooks > 'Edit Subscription'.
 You create this.

+* Set env variables ARCHY_HOME and ARCHY_FILENAME (in Python Anywhere, this is done in wsgi.py).

 Special keywords you can type to the bot to demo different features:

 * image